Kevin R. Kosar, Ph.D., is the Director of the Governance Project and a Senior Fellow at the R Street Institute, a Washington, DC think-tank.

 In August 2005, his scholarly book, Failing Grades: The Federal Politics of Education Standards (Lynne Rienner Publishers, 2005), was published.
 He followed it with his first trade press book, Whiskey: A Global History (Reaktion Books, 2010).

-In October 2014, Kosar became the Director of the Governance Project and Senior Fellow at the R Street Institute, a Washington, DC think-tank.
+Kosar became the Director of the Governance Project and Senior Fellow at the R Street Institute, a Washington, DC think-tank in October 2014.